aokiLourenco/SIO/SIO-TP/Estudo1st/Estudo1st.md

 **Each subject should have, at any given time, the exact privileges required to the assigned tasks**
 <ul>
     <li>Less privileges than the required create unsurpassable barriers</li>
-    <li>More privileges than the required create vulnerabilities: Damagin resulting from accidents or errors; Potential interactions among privileged programs; Misuse of a provileges, Unwanted information flows</li>
+    <li>More privileges than the required create vulnerabilities: Damage resulting from accidents or errors; Potential interactions among privileged programs; Misuse of a privileges, Unwanted information flows: "<u>need-to-know</u>"</li>
 </ul>

 ------------------------------